 Urbanisation, education, and the spread of mobile phones have changed the Nepali kundali tradition without ending it.
 The changes are worth examining honestly, because the picture is more nuanced than either "tradition is dead" or "nothing has changed."

 What has clearly changed is the format of access.
-A generation ago, getting a kundali made meant a visit to the family jyotishi — a physical trip, a conversation, a ritual dimension to the encounter.
+A generation ago, getting a kundali made meant a visit to the family jyotishi, with a physical trip, a conversation, and a ritual dimension to the encounter.
 Today, many Nepali families in Kathmandu, Pokhara, and abroad can access kundali apps and websites.
 Paramarsh is one such platform: it calculates precise birth charts using Swiss Ephemeris data and can be accessed by a diaspora Nepali in London or Tokyo just as easily as by someone in Bagmati province.
 The calculation layer of what the jyotishi used to do by hand is now available instantly.

 Marriage matching, in particular, remains highly resistant to full digitisation.
-Families may use apps to check basic nakshatra compatibility, but for a formal match — one that will be presented to both families as authoritative — most still want the consultation of a trusted human jyotishi.
+Families may use apps to check basic nakshatra compatibility, but for a formal match, one that will be presented to both families as authoritative, most still want the consultation of a trusted human jyotishi.
 The stakes are too high, and the social accountability too important, for a printout to carry full weight.

 Among educated young Nepalis, attitudes toward the kundali vary widely.
 Some are skeptical of the tradition and see it as a survival of pre-scientific belief.
-Others find that engaging with the tradition — reading their own chart, understanding the planetary periods that shaped their childhood, connecting their life events with the astrological indicators their jyotishi noted at birth — offers a meaningful framework for self-understanding that is not, for them, in conflict with a modern worldview.
+Others find that engaging with the tradition by reading their own chart, understanding the planetary periods that shaped their childhood, and connecting their life events with the astrological indicators their jyotishi noted at birth offers a meaningful framework for self-understanding that is not, for them, in conflict with a modern worldview.
 The kundali is not asking them to believe that the planets mechanically cause events; it is offering a symbolic language for reflecting on the texture and timing of a life.

 Frequently Asked Questions

-What is a Janma Kundali in the Nepali tradition?
+- What is a Janma Kundali in the Nepali tradition?

-Who makes the Janma Kundali in Nepal?
+- Who makes the Janma Kundali in Nepal?

-Why is the Janma Kundali important for marriage in Nepal?
+- Why is the Janma Kundali important for marriage in Nepal?

-Is the Janma Kundali tradition still practised in urban Nepal?
+- Is the Janma Kundali tradition still practised in urban Nepal?

-Yes — though in modified form.
+- Yes, though in modified form.
 Urban families increasingly generate charts digitally but still consult jyotishis for interpretation, especially for marriage matching and major ceremonies.
 The tradition has adapted to digital tools rather than been replaced by them.

-Does Nepal use the same Kundali format as India?
+- Does Nepal use the same Kundali format as India?

-Nepal predominantly uses the North Indian square chart format.
+- Nepal predominantly uses the North Indian square chart format.
 The underlying Parashara-based astrology is the same.
 Regional differences exist in calendar conventions (Nepal uses Bikram Sambat) and some interpretive traditions, particularly in Newar communities.

 Your Janma Kundali with Paramarsh

 Whether you are part of a Nepali family carrying this tradition or encountering it for the first time, your birth chart is the starting point.
 Paramarsh generates your Janma Kundali from precise Swiss Ephemeris astronomical data, in the same format that professional jyotishis use.
-Your chart is available instantly — and can be shared with your family astrologer for interpretation.
+Your chart is available instantly and can be shared with your family astrologer for interpretation.

 Generate Free Kundli →